 To commemorate the formation of the Federation of Malaya, a flag designing competition was held by the Federal Legislative Assembly.
 A total of 373 entries were submitted and three made it to the finals.

 The first design, on a dark blue background it featured a pair of crossed kris's (a Malay weapon) surrounded by a halo of 11 five-pointed stars.

 The second design was similar to the first except for the arrangement of the stars.

-It was the third design however, featuring the now familiar stripes and yellow crescent moon and star, that cinched the prize and assured the designer, Mohd b.
-Hamzah, an architect from Johore, of a permanent place in Malaysian history.
+It was the third design, however, featuring the now-familiar stripes and yellow crescent moon and star, that cinched the prize and assured the designer, Mohd b.
+Hamzah, an architect from Johore, has a permanent place in Malaysian history.

-After a few amendments to the original design (for example the changing of the stripes from blue and white to red and white), the flag received the approval of the Council of Rulers and then King George, in 1950, with the following declaration: "That in the opinion of this Council the Flag of the Federation of Malaya should be as follows:- Eleven horizontal stripes alternately red and white in colour, the uppermost stripe being red, having a blue quarter with a cresent and eleven pointed star in yellow superimposed, the standard size of the flag to be six feet by three feet."
+After a few amendments to the original design (for example the changing of the stripes from blue and white to red and white), the flag received the approval of the Council of Rulers and then King George, in 1950, with the following declaration: "That in the opinion of this Council the Flag of the Federation of Malaya should be as follows:- Eleven horizontal stripes alternately red and white in colour, the uppermost stripe being red, having a blue quarter with a crescent and eleven-pointed star in yellow superimposed, the standard size of the flag to be six feet by three feet."